 7 Scenic Vermont Summer Drives

-Here are scenic Vermont summer drives that will give you a reason to go for a ride, park your car, and get outside for a while.
+Here are some recommended scenic Vermont summer drives that will give you a reason to go for a ride, park your car, and get outside for a while.

 Route 5A in Westmore

 This roughly 20-mile route in Vermont’s Northeast Kingdom between West Burke and Derby puts on a spectacular show when you enter the town of Westmore, home to Lake Willoughby.
 On Route 5A, you’ll travel along the eastern shore of the lake, which is 320-feet deep and resembles a Norwegian fjord.
 The dramatic Mount Pisgah rises from the east and Mount Hor to the west.
 Swimmers can access the water at both ends of the lake (there’s a nude beach at the South West Cove of the lake).
 At the southern end of the lake is Willoughby State Forest, where there are miles of hiking and recreational trails, offering glorious views of the lake, nearby mountains, and beyond.

 Routes 121 and 35 in Rockingham and Grafton